kubevirt/katacoda-scenarios/kubevirt/step1.md

 #### Install Virtctl

-`virtctl` is a client utility to provide some more convenient ways to interact with the VM:
+`virtctl` is a client utility to provide some more convenient ways to interact with the VM (start/stop/console, etc):

 `wget -O virtctl https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/virtctl-${KUBEVIRT_VERSION}-linux-amd64`{{execute}}